 The Israeli parliament on Monday (19 June) gave its backing to government plans for the future of occupied Arab territories.

-The Israeli parliament on Monday (19 June) gave its backing to government plans for the future of occupied Arab territories.
+Background: The Israeli parliament on Monday (19 June) gave its backing to government plans for the future of occupied Arab territories.
 Prime Minister Menachem Begin has proposed limited self rule for the occupied West Bank and the Gaza strip.

 SYNOPSIS: In the Israeli Parliament, the Knesset, the debate on the proposals ended with them being backed by 59 votes to 39.
 Foreign Minister Moshe Dayan said the cabinet decision would probably fail to satisfy the United States, who had asked for clarification of Israel's long term plans for the territories.